elenadfm19/E-Commerce_Backend/README.md

 ```

 ## Running the app
 This project requires a [PostgreSQL](https://www.postgresql.org/) database to be running locally.
-Create a file `.env` in the root folder, add the following environment variables and replace the values of those specific to your local database (variables starting with 'DB_'):
+Modify the file `.env` in the root folder with the correct values for your local database (variables starting with 'DB_'):

-DB_HOST=localhost

-DB_PORT=5432

-DB_USER=postgres

-DB_PASSWORD=postgres

-DB_NAME=restaurant

-SESSION_SECRET=hRYcXlTPlN6K8YoMQJfJZbXfjPovcJcB

-PORT=3000

-Once PostgreSQL is running you can initialize the database with the right tablse with any of those 2 commands:`npm run create-db` or `node dbInit.js`
+Once PostgreSQL is running you can initialize the database with the right tables with any of those 2 commands:`npm run create-db` or `node dbInit.js`

 To run the app use any of these commands: `npm run start` of `node app.js`